ssebastianmag/hydrogen-wavefunctions/README.md

 ### $$\hat{H} \psi = E \psi$$

-Solving this equation yields the wavefunctions which are usually expressed in terms of radial and angular parts.

-> [!NOTE]
-> Given the spherical symmetry of the hydrogen atom, we use spherical coordinates.
-This choice facilitates the separation of variables, allowing us to decouple the radial and angular components of the problem.
+We may solve the Schrödinger equation more easily if we express it in terms of the spherical coordinates
+$(r, \theta, \varphi)$ instead of rectangular coordinates $(x, y, z)$.

+In spherical coordinates, the variable $r$ is the radial coordinate,
+$\theta$ is the polar angle (relative to the vertical z-axis), and $\varphi$ is the azimuthal angle (relative to the x-axis).

 <p align='center'>
   <img src='img/coordinate_system.png' width=38% />